duongd16/SQL_Analytics/README.md

 This repository is dedicated to my data analysis projects, using SQL queries, and Tableau visualizations.
 Each titled folder has a seperate dataset with their own respective problem, analysis, and solution.

+Here are some of my TECHNICAL SKILLS

++ Python | Pandas, Numpy
++ Microsoft SQL Server
++ Tableau
++ Excel

 Thank you for browsing my github.